learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 In this lesson, we'll build out just such a relationship using waiters, customers, and meals.
 A customer has many meals, and a customer has many waiters through those meals.
 Similarly, a waiter has many meals, and has many customers through meals.
 We'll dig into that in just a minute, but let's start with the stuff we already know.

+TODO: avoid bringing something up just to say we will address it later.
+Places the burden on the student to leave an unresolved question in their head.
+Keep it streamlined.
+"Here is x.
+We explain x.
+Now on to y.
+Now we know x and y.
+They are related because of z."

 ## Our Domain Model

+TODO: the old readme worked by jumping into this because they used the code snippet example to transition.
+Without that, its unclear what a 'Domain Model' has to do with what we said we wanted to teach them.
+Stick to the "this is what we are teaching premise". outline the example, then move in to this.
+TL;DR: transition was jarring.
+Needs more continuity.

 Domain models often mimic real life.
 They don't always have to, but in this case, our model is going to be something that we all know pretty well.
 Let's start by building out the `Customer` and `Waiter` classes.